 There was no point in the entire story when he didn’t do anything for the sake of Saeroyi but always wanted him to sacrifice himself because he liked her.
 She held him back, she constantly told him to not do something, she was selfish and wanted to be with Saeroyi for all the wrong reasons.
 If he had ended up with Soo Ah, Saeroyi would have never achieved as much as he did.

 Dear reader, What is your definition of love?

 To me, love is something that makes you happy, love makes you better, it helps you grow.
 All of it was what Saeroyi and Yi Seo did for each other.
 They became a better version of themselves because of the other.
 While Yi Seo learned to love and value people because of Saeroyi, Saeroyi achieved the heights of success because Yi Seo was always with him.

-You may argue that there is still age difference and Yi Seo was selfish and crazy (which, again, I don’t want to talk about here) and forced him to love her.
-For which I would like to say, please watch the drama again because you didn’t get it at all.
-She didn’t force him to do anything, she made his life better, she worked hard so Saeroyi would become successful, she got hurt constantly for the sake of making Saeroyi’s life a little better.
+You may argue that there is still an age difference and Yi Seo was selfish and crazy (which, again, I don’t want to talk about here) and forced him to love her.
+I would like to say, please watch the drama again because you didn’t get it at all.
+She didn’t force him to do anything, she made his life better, she worked hard so Saeroyi would become successful, and she got hurt constantly for the sake of making Saeroyi’s life a little better.

 Saeroyi was a very unhappy character and he thought he would be happy after he won.
 Which is why he never dated even at his age even though he could have dated Soo Ah but he didn’t.
-Saeroyi was so single-minded for his revenge and ambition that he didn’t realise he was in love with Yi Seo.
+Saeroyi was so single-minded in his revenge and ambition that he didn’t realise he was in love with Yi Seo.
 It was only when he realised that she was everything to him he let go of his stubbornness and became truly happy.

 At last, I want to end this by saying that true happiness isn’t a goal that can achieve.
 And this is why I loved this drama so very much.